Excidos/ComfyUI-Lumina-Next-SFT-DiffusersWrapper/README.md

 ## Lumina Diffusers Node for ComfyUI

 This custom node seamlessly integrates the Lumina-Next-SFT model into ComfyUI, enabling high-quality image generation using the advanced Lumina text-to-image pipeline.
-While still under active development, it offers a robust and functional implementation with advanced features inspired by ImpactPack.
+While still under active development, it offers a robust and functional implementation with advanced features.

 ## Features

 - Harnesses the power of the Lumina-Next-SFT model for state-of-the-art image generation
 - Offers a wide range of generation parameters for fine-tuned control
 - Implements Lumina-specific features including scaling watershed and proportional attention
+- Supports input latents and strength parameter for image-to-image capabilities
 - Automatic model downloading for seamless setup
-- Outputs generated images and latent representations
+- Outputs generated latent representations

 ## Installation

-## Now in ComfyUI Manager!
+### Now in ComfyUI Manager!

-or for manual installation.
+For manual installation:

 1. Ensure you have ComfyUI installed and properly set up.
 2. Clone this repository into your ComfyUI custom nodes directory: